Career Counselling in Vancouver and Across BC

 How many career counselling sessions do I need?

-Some clients begin with a more focused set of sessions to clarify their situation and next steps.
+Some clients complete a more focused set of sessions to clarify their situation and next steps.
 Many continue over a longer period for ongoing support as they work through more complex decisions, navigate transitions, or implement changes.
+Some find value in continued support over time to manage chronic stress, a difficult workplace, or sustained pressure in their role.
+Others check back in on an as-needed basis once the primary work is done.

 The number of sessions depends on your goals, the complexity of your situation, and how much support you want as you move forward.